JuanLopez2004/CSCI490-Project-Data-Mining/WEEK_2_PLAN.md

 **Duration:** 7 days
 **Goal:** Build models that beat hospital baseline of 83.9% accuracy

-## Day 1-2: Data Preparation and Splitting
+## Day 1-2: Data Preparation and Splitting - Juan

 **What to code:**
 - Load clean dataset from Week 1